-On the evening of September 12, 2021, the Jamaica Plain Arts Council and Jamaica Plain Neighborhood Development Corporation will project artists’ images onto the outside walls of JP’s Brewery Complex.
+On the evening of September 12, 2021, the Jamaica Plain Arts Council will project artists’ images in front of JP’s First Unitarian Universalist Church on Eliot Street.
 People will be able to view the art in a relaxed, exciting atmosphere.
 After a year of an abundance of caution and staying home, imagine a coming together to celebrate art, to share live music and dancing in the streets.
 We have all been eager to be together, to share what we love and enjoy our urban village, Projections does that.
 Join us to celebrate Jamaica Plain’s vibrant art scene.***

 *** While being optimistically hopeful to come together, we are simultaneously cautious and planning a virtual option should public health and safety measures not permit being together in person.